 In Canada, I don’t drink rum often, but in Latin America it’s a different story.
 There’s something about the Cuba Libre cocktail that transports me back to such good memories.

-I’ve never been to Cuba (hopefully changing that this year) but rum in Latin America is different.
+I’ve never been to Cuba (edit: that changed two months after writing this) but rum in Latin America is different.
 In Nicaragua we drank it straight or with a bit of water.
 It wasn’t harsh and just sweet enough.

 But the best way to drink it is with lime.
 It seems like such a small detail but it brings back such great memories of sunny days and humid nights.
 It wasn’t a time I felt carefree at all, instead I was so focused on figuring out what I should do with my life.